Gloria-21/Living-Salamanca/README.md

 To check the website performance level as well as the speed I used [Google lighthouse](https://developers.google.com/web/tools/lighthouse)
 ## Test user stories

+1. As an international student, I want to navigate throught the website easily and fidn the information that I am looking for
+    * Upon entering the website, the user will be welcomed with a calm and easy navigation site.
+The activities on offer can be found signed-posted on the navbar, that is linked to the carousel.
+Once on the carousel each of the slides will show a self-explanatory button that will link to the map section

+2. As an international student, I want to know the different educational centers on offer and which ones adapt better to my necessities
+    * On the carousel, the user will find the Spanish couses button.
+Once clicked, it will display a section with information about the courses.
+Also there there is an indication to go to Contact us for more information on the courses.

+3. As an international student, I will find useful some basic information to navigate the city such as where to eat or to go shopping
+    * Both activities are shown on the carousel under Eating and Shopping buttons.
+Once clicked those buttons by the user a section will display and there will be an icon-button that will drop the markes on the map indicating the suggestions for Eating and Shopping

+4. As an international student, I will like to learn about the culture of a different country and the rich history of Salamanca
+    * This action is reflected on the What to visit button on the carousel.
+When the user clicks that button a new section woudl appear, a small tour with some of the most important hightlight of the city is suggested there

 ## Fixed bugs